cityssm/general-licence-manager/docs/categories.md

     when editing a licence to help clarify what the approval is.

--   **Required for New Licences** and **Required for Renewals** to prevent creating licence records without the appropriate approvals.
+-   **Required for New Licences** and **Required for Renewals** to prevent issuing licence records without the appropriate approvals.

 -   **Print Key**, which can be used in licence print out templates to retrieve the approval status.